PR2EN8: Dynamic memory 2

 Note:

-- Array for curriculum stayed as static because it never changes – using dynamic memory here would be a waste.
+• String for the curriculum code is static because the length never changes – using dynamic memory here would be wasteful (slower and more complex).

-- Single ints, floats… remain static because again, using dynamic for those members would be making the program purposefully slower and more complex.
+• Single variables such as index and points remain static because again, using dynamic for those members would be making the program purposefully slower and more complex.

 Recommended list of functions